10 richest female tennis players in 2023

 A winner of 20 career singles WTA Tour titles, Agnieszka Radwanska frequently made headlines in morning dailies during her time on the tennis court.
 The former tennis superstar, despite not winning a single Grand Slam title, remains a renowned female tennis personality to date.
 Radwanska became the first Polish player in the Open Era to reach a Grand Slam final when she achieved the feat at the 2012 Wimbledon Open.
 In addition, she is also the first Polish tennis player to win the WTA Finals (when she won the title in 2015), and was part of the Polish team that won the Hopman Cup in 2015, a first for the nation.

 Agnieszka Radwanska’s injury-plagued career came to an abrupt end in 2018 when the tennis star was forced to announce her retirement at the young age of 29.
-However, she is still among the richest female tennis players in 2023, with an approximate net worth of USD 25 million.
+However, she is still among the richest female tennis players in 2023, with an approximate net worth of USD 25 million (INR 207 crore approx.).

 Billie Jean King